Quark-sector Lorentz violation in $Z$-boson production: The Drell-Yan process

 where $\tau \equiv Q^2/s$ is the scaling variable, $m_Z, \Gamma_Z$ are the mass and width of the $Z$ boson, and

 where the flavor-symmetric PDF products are defined as

-The first contribution in Eq.~\eqref{DYsigmadQ2} is due to pure electromagnetic exchange $|\mathcal{M}_\gamma|^2$ and matches Eq.
-4.18 in Ref.~\cite{Kostelecky:2019fse} when evaluated in the the collider frame and accounting for the sum over left and right coefficients.
+The first contribution in eq.~\eqref{DYsigmadQ2} is due to pure electromagnetic exchange $|\mathcal{M}_\gamma|^2$ and matches eq.~(4.18) in ref.~\cite{Kostelecky:2019fse} when evaluated in the collider frame and accounting for the sum over left and right coefficients.
 The second and third terms are due to interference $\mathcal{M}^*_\gamma\mathcal{M}_Z + \mathcal{M}_\gamma\mathcal{M}^*_Z$ and pure $Z$ exchange $|\mathcal{M}_Z|^2$, respectively.
-Notice that Eq.~\eqref{sigmaprime} differs from the conventional result $\tau f_{f\text{S}}(x,\tau/x)$ by terms proportional to the coefficients for Lorentz violation and reduces to the Lorentz-invariant result in the limit of vanishing coefficients \cite{Quigg:2013ufa, Brock:1993sz}.
+Notice that eq.~\eqref{sigmaprime} differs from the conventional result $\tau f_{f\text{S}}(x,\tau/x)$ by terms proportional to the coefficients for Lorentz violation and reduces to the Lorentz-invariant result in the limit of vanishing coefficients \cite{Quigg:2013ufa, Brock:1993sz}.
 The correct symmetrization properties of the coefficients, as dictated from field redefinitions, are also displayed.

-Parity invariance of QCD connects the PDF products \eqref{PDFprodf}-\eqref{PDFprodbarf} to those of Eqs.~\eqref{SMEPDFprodf}-\eqref{SMEPDFprodbarf}.
+Parity invariance of QCD connects the PDF products \eqref{PDFprodf}-\eqref{PDFprodbarf} to those of eqs.~\eqref{SMEPDFprodf}-\eqref{SMEPDFprodbarf}.
 However, as the $d$ coefficients are odd under parity, additional corrections of $\mathcal{O}(c_{f}^{pp})$ to the electromagnetic contribution and $\mathcal{O}(c_{fL}^{pp}, c_{fR}^{pp})$ to the interference and $Z$ contributions may stem from the expansion of the PDFs to first order in Lorentz violation.
 Given the inherently nonperturbative albeit unknown origin of these additional contributions \cite{Vieira:2019nxg}, we have suppressed them in the final result \eqref{DYsigmadQ2}.
-While these effects constitute an interesting open issue, they have little bearing on estimating bounds for the coefficients for Lorentz violation and are neglected in our numerical estimates.
+While these effects constitute an interesting open issue, they have little bearing on extracting bounds on the coefficients for Lorentz violation and are neglected in the analysis that follows.